jeflem/ananke/doc/src/developers.md

 Container admins are unprivileged users on the host system.
 Thus, they should not have access to another container admin's containers.

+## Conda environments

+Starting with 0.3 Ananke uses [`nb_conda_kernels`](https://github.com/Anaconda-Platform/nb_conda_kernels) to make IPython kernels from different conda environments available in Jupyter.
+The advantage compared to usual kernel management via `ipykernel install` is that kernels installed by `nb_conda_kernels` automatically run `conda activate` at start-up.
+This is necessary for some packages (TensorFlow, Plotly) to have access to relevant environment variables.
+With standard kernel management there is no `conda activate` at start-up.

 ## Container structure

 ### `systemd`